appsmithorg/appsmith-docs/setup/instance-configuration/email/sendgrid.md

 **5.** [**Restart the appsmith instance**](../)\*\*\*\*

-{% hint style="success" %}
-Once you've verified your sender identity, your email service should be configured correctly
+> Once you've verified your sender identity, your email service should be configured correctly
-{% endhint %}